Kevin-Kip/pure-css-images/README.md

 Well, there are a number of reasons:

 1. fun :wink:
-2. to gain a deeper understanding of CSS :muscle:
+2. to gain a deeper understanding of CSS (especially layering) :muscle:
 3. to pass time
 4. any other reason you want

 ## Result?
+Koala from the exercise

 ![Screenshot1](screenshots/Screenshot1.png)

+Santa Claus

 ![Screenshot1](screenshots/Screenshot2.png)